4 min read

 Cheap creation creates a quality problem.

-When every team can generate its own helper, dashboard, template, or automation, the world gets more tools.
+When more teams can generate their own helpers, dashboards, templates, or automations, the world gets more tools.
 Not necessarily better tools.

 The risk is tool sprawl: